 };

-π©βπ Hands-on time!
+π©βπ Hands-on time

 Astro has a feature to add inline scripts directly to your astro files.
 These scripts will run as soon as the html is loaded; therefore, preventing the flash of inaccurate color theme which is a very common problem when implementing dark mode with hydration.
 You can read more about inline scripts in the Astro documentation.